ms-iot/ROSOnWindows/docs/Turtlebot/Turtlebot3.md

 > ROS on Windows was brought up using [Up2](http://www.up-board.org/upsquared) and an Intel Nuc.

 ## Create a new workspace
-In a Command Window set up with the ROS environment, create a directory for your robot workspaces and a workspace for turtlebot.
+In a Command Window set up with the ROS environment, create a directory for your robot workspaces and a workspace for TurtleBot.

 ```no-highlight
 mkdir c:\ws\turtlebot3\src